PDXBES/AutoDelineator/Deployment/UrbanDelineation/ReadMe.txt

-Install ArcGIS 10.1 with SP1 first.
+Install ArcGIS 10.3.1 first.

-Then, save the files in this directory anywhere on your C:\ drive.
+Then, save the files in this directory to a local drive.

-Double-click on "InstallUrbanDelineation.bat".

-To uninstall, double-click on UninstallUrbanDelineation.bat.
+Double click the DHI.Urban.Delineation.esriAddIn to install the AddIn for ArcMap.

 Questions should be directed to Arnold Engelmann (ahe@dhigroup.com).